archhhh/git_gud_not_selfhosted/README.md

 ### Why?

 The attempt to finally understand better what is going on under the hood of the tool of my constant use.
-To discover the design choices that make git
+To discover the design choices that make up git

 ### Stack

 Python 3.8 with the help of native libs (hashlib for SHA1 hash algorithm, zlib for compression, pathlib to work with paths).
-Used pytz to work with dates, pytest, pyfakefs for tests
+Used pytz to work with dates, pytest, pyfakefs for tests. argparse lib is used to help with defining CLI.

 ## What is in the package